blankly-finance/blankly/README.md

    |-settings.json
 ```

-If you don't want to use our `init` command, you can find the same files in the `examples` folder under [`settings.json`](https://github.com/Blankly-Finance/Blankly/blob/main/examples/settings.json) and [`keys.json`](https://github.com/Blankly-Finance/Blankly/blob/main/examples/keys_example.json)

 ### Additional Info
 Make sure you're using a supported version of python.
 The module is currently tested on these versions: